-With cannabis edibles on the rise as an easy way to ingest marijuana, police are warning parents to be wary about their children accidentally ingesting edible thinking that it's candy.
+With cannabis edibles on the rise as an easy way to ingest marijuana, police are warning parents to be wary of their children accidentally ingesting an edible thinking that it's candy.

 Photo Srouce: pixabay.com

 "Drug-laced edibles are packaged like regular candy and may be hard to distinguish from the real candy," the Johnstown Police Department in Pennsylvania told CBS News.
 According to the American Association of Poison Control Center, the most common reason that parents called poison control regarding children ages 6 to 12 was analgesic drugs – pain-relieving drugs.
 Although only 4.5% of these calls were related to street drugs and stimulants, it is important for parents to know how to identify if their child has ingested cannabis and what the possible effects could be, as a child's tolerance for the drug is different than an adults.